TSolDour/GitTraining/README.txt

 Just Training for Git.A line I wrote on my local computer Another new line
-He is a new text.
+Here is a new text.
+Changes from Rstudio.